mosip/documentation/docs/resident-portal-config-doc.md

 mosip.iam.adapter.clientsecret=******
 ```

+### Exclusion list

-### Exclusion list of URL patterns that should not be part of authentication and authorization
+* This is an exclusion list of URL patterns that should not be a part of authentication and authorization.

-Property used to define the endpoints that should not be part of authentication.
+* Properties used to define the endpoints that should not be part of authentication.

 ```
 mosip.service.end-points=/**/req/otp,/**/proxy/**/*,/**/validate-otp,/**/channel/verification-status,/**/req/credential/**,/**/req/card/*,/**/req/auth-history,/**/rid/check-status,/**/req/auth-lock,/**/req/auth-unlock,/**/req/update-uin,/**/req/print-uin,/**/req/euin,/**/credential/types,/**/req/policy/**,/**/aid/status,/**/individualId/otp,/**/mock/**,/**/callback/**,/**/download-card,/**/download/registration-centers-list/**,/**/download/supporting-documents/**,/**/vid/policy,/**/vid,/vid/**,/**/download/nearestRegistrationcenters/**,/**/authorize/admin/validateToken,/**/logout/user,/**/aid-stage/**